 Serving Ideas

-Smokier: Add a touch more smoked paprika or add in an extra splash of liquid smoke.
+Make it smokier by adding a touch more smoked paprika or add in an extra splash of liquid smoke.

-Thinner: Add a splash of water.
+Make it thinner by adding a splash of water.

-Thicker: Simmer the sauce for longer until it reduces to your desired consistency.
+Make it thicker by simmering the sauce for longer until it reduces to your desired consistency.

 Tips & Tricks